deployKF/website/content/guides/platform/deploykf-gateway.md

               #loadBalancerSourceRanges: ["192.168.XXX.XXX/32"]
         ```

+### Expose with Kubernetes Ingress

+This section explains how to expose the deployKF Gateway Service with a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-??? steps "Expose Gateway Service - _Ingress_"
+??? steps "Expose Gateway - _Kubernetes Ingress_"

     Most Kubernetes platforms provide an Ingress class that can expose on a public/private IP address.